JoeLeelyf/Skyra/README.md

   </a>
 </p>

 > **Abstract:** The misuse of AI-driven video generation technologies has raised serious social concerns, highlighting the urgent need for reliable AI-generated video detectors.
 However, most existing methods are limited to binary classification and lack the necessary explanations for human interpretation.
-In this paper, we present Skyra, a specialized multimodal large language model (MLLM) that identifies human-perceivable visual artifacts in AI-generated videos and leverages them as grounded evidence for both detection and explanation.
-To support this objective, we construct ViF-CoT-4K for Supervised Fine-Tuning (SFT), which represents the first large-scale AI-generated video artifact dataset with fine-grained human annotations.
+In this paper, we present **Skyra**, a specialized multimodal large language model (MLLM) that identifies human-perceivable visual artifacts in AI-generated videos and leverages them as grounded evidence for both detection and explanation.
+To support this objective, we construct **ViF-CoT-4K** for Supervised Fine-Tuning (SFT), which represents the first large-scale AI-generated video artifact dataset with fine-grained human annotations.
 We then develop a two-stage training strategy that systematically enhances our model's spatio-temporal artifact perception, explanation capability, and detection accuracy.
 Extensive experiments demonstrate that Skyra surpasses existing methods across multiple benchmarks, providing valuable insights for advancing explainable AI-generated video detection.

 ## 🌟 Introduction